 Classic Cherry Pie Bars Recipe

-These cherry pie bars are everything you love about an old-fashioned cherry pie but no need to roll out a pie dough or lattice the top.
-The buttery shortbread crust and a crumble topping serves as both the base and topping then just layer with your favorite cherry pie filling!
+These cherry pie bars give you everything you love about an old-fashioned cherry pie without rolling out dough or weaving a lattice top.
+The same buttery shortbread dough works as both the crust and the crumble topping, so you just press, layer with cherry pie filling, and bake.

 Ingredient Notes